random-forests/tutorials/README.md

-# Assorted TensorFlow tutorials
+# Assorted tutorials

-Disclaimer: This is a personal repo and not an official Google product.
+General disclaimer, this is my personal repo and not an official Google product.
+If you'd like to use this code, say, to build a mission critical component of your giant space laser, you should know there's no warranty, etc.

-License Apache 2.0